 If your loved one has passed away due to the negligent or intentional actions of another person, you should consider speaking with a lawyer.
-Sebastian County wrongful death lawyer Ken Kieklak understands the issues your family is going through and is available to aid you and your family in its time of need.
-For a free consultation on your case, contact Ken Kieklak, Attorney at Law today at (479) 316-0438.
+Our Sebastian County wrongful death lawyers understand the issues your family is going through and are available to aid you and your family in their time of need.
+For a free consultation on your case, contact GKD Law today at (479) 316-0438.

 A cause of action for wrongful death arises when a person dies because of the intentional or negligent conduct of another person.
 A wrongful death claim is typically brought by an individual who is close to the deceased person because the deceased individual cannot bring the cause of action on their own behalf.

 Under Arkansas law, the only person who can file a wrongful death suit is the personal representative of the deceased individual’s estate.
 If the deceased person has not appointed a personal representative in their will or there is no available personal representative, then the wrongful death claim can be filed by the deceased individual’s heirs at law.
 The category of heirs at law can include:

 - Adult or legal guardian of the deceased (in loco parentis)